davidfowl/Micronetes/README.md

 Micronetes is a local orchestrator inspired by kubernetes that makes developing and testing microservices and distributed applications easier.

+## Getting Started

+See the [guide](GettingStarted.md) on getting your first microservice running with Micronetes.

 ## Why not minikube, k3s, k5s, microk8s etc?

 The things that lead me to this solution: